Triston Casas: Professional career

+In 2025, Casas got off to a tough start at the plate, slashing .182/.277/.303 with three home runs and 11 RBI in 112 plate appearances.
+Casas ruptured the patellar tendon in his left knee running to first base on May 2 and was subsequently placed on the injured list on May 3.
+He was transferred to the 60-day injured list on May 24.
+Casas missed the remainder of the season as a result of the injury.
+Former Red Sox pitcher Garrett Richards served as a mentor throughout the early stages of Casas' rehabilitation process.

+Casas plans to return to the roster for the 2026 MLB Opening Day game.

 International career

 Casas played on the 18-under United States national baseball team, and was named the Most Valuable Player of the 2017 U-18 Baseball World Cup.

 In May 2021, Casas was named to the roster of the United States national baseball team for the qualifiers to the baseball tournament at the 2020 Summer Olympics, contested in 2021 in Tokyo.
 After the team qualified, he was named to the Olympics roster on July 2.
 During the tournament, Casas hit home runs against South Korea, Japan, and the Dominican Republic.
 The team went on to win silver, losing to hosts Japan in the gold medal game.

+Personal life

+Red Sox first baseman, Triston Casas, is the son of Jose Casas.
+Casas' brother, Gavin, is currently a college baseball first baseman for the University of South Carolina Gamecocks.
+He played his freshman and sophomore years for the Vanderbilt Commodores.

+On Casas' free time, he plays video games, instruments like the piano, and goes fishing for bass.